amos-ws16/amos-ws16-arrowjs-server/docs/development-guide.md

 ### Asynchronous tests

-There two ways to write asynchronous tests: the traditional way with callbacks and the ES7 way with `async` and `await`.
+There are two ways to write asynchronous tests: the traditional way with callbacks and the ES7 way with `async` and `await`.
 First, consider the callback way:

 ```javascript
 buster.testCase('An async function with callback', {